symthoptic/.github/README.md

-# Lynix
+# Symthoptic
-Default Community Health Files for the Lynix organization on GitHub
+Default Community Health Files for the Symthoptic organization on GitHub